Utility Commands

 Examples:

-# Serve documentation on default port
+# Build and serve documentation on default port

-agac docs serve
+agac docs

 # Serve on a custom port

-agac docs serve --port 3000
+agac docs --port 3000

 You can run docs commands from any subdirectory within your project.